 The Comeragh Mountains in Waterford provide the perfect backdrop for adventure.
 Whether you want something quick and easy or would like to spend the day exploring, there is something to suit everyone in this magnificent glaciated mountain range.
 If you don’t know where to start, you can’t go wrong with a visit to Mahon Falls.
 Read More

-After a very lazy Christmas Day, I was definitely in need of a good stretch of the legs on St. Stephen’s Day.
-I managed to convince my family to get up early too and join me for out to trip out to Killiney for some fresh air!
+After a very lazy Christmas Day, I was definitely in need of stretching the legs on St. Stephen’s Day.
+It looked like it would be a fine day so I figured Killiney Hill would be a good option.
+I even managed to convince my family to get up early and join me for for some fresh air!

-I sold it as a short walk up Killiney hill but in the end we did manage to add on a few extra kilometres.
-This really is a very scenic part of Dublin with stunning coastal views, so if you make the trip out it’s well worth exploring Killiney and Dalkey a little.
+While I sold it as a short walk up Killiney Hill, we did manage to add on a few extra kilometres.
+This really is a very scenic part of Dublin with stunning coastal views.
+So if you make the trip out it’s well worth exploring Killiney and Dalkey a little.
 Read More

 While we were in Wexford in June, I wanted to get up and head to Curracloe beach for sunrise and walk to Raven Point.
 José was also keen to check out Curracloe beach when I told him it featured in the movie Saving Private Ryan.
 He just wasn’t so keen on the sunrise part.Read More